geoserver/geoserver/doc/en/user/source/styling/webadmin/index.rst

    * - :guilabel:`Add legend`
      - Allows you to use a custom legend
    * - :guilabel:`Online Resource`
      - Path to the custom legend graphic to use.
-Can be a URL or a local path (relative to the style file path).
+Can be a URL, URI or a local path (relative to the style file path).
 See :ref:`datadir_structure` for a description of the styles directory.
    * - :guilabel:`Auto-detect image size and type`
      - Populates the :guilabel:`Width`, :guilabel:`Height`, and :guilabel:`Format` options for the :guilabel:`Online Resource`
    * - :guilabel:`Width`